 - The Scottish Government will have additional practical and conceptual insights on how the 20 minute neighbourhood model is helping to deliver more successful, collaborative and sustainable place-based improvements, as part of its broader regeneration strategy.

-If you are interested in joining this network, and receiving regular information on news, developments and upcoming events, please contact SURF’s Information, Communications and Events Manager Emma Scott.
+If you are interested in joining this network, and receiving regular information on news, developments and upcoming events, please contact SURF’s Events, Information and Communications Manager Emma Scott.